ToJasonYu/limit-order-book/README.md

-`Price` and `Quantity` (`include/lob/types.hpp`) are `std::int64_t`, not floating point. `std::map` orders price levels with `operator<`, and the matching engine's crossing check is a direct price comparison — floating point equality/ordering is the wrong tool for that (`0.1 + 0.2 != 0.3` in IEEE 754 double).
+`Price` and `Quantity` (`include/lob/types.hpp`) are `std::int64_t`, not floating point. `std::map` orders price levels with `operator<`, and the matching engine's crossing check is a direct price comparison: floating point equality/ordering is the wrong tool for that (`0.1 + 0.2 != 0.3` in IEEE 754 double).
 Real exchanges trade in integer ticks for the same reason; this codebase does too, and never converts to a decimal price